-5. Lets the site process all the “.SHA” file/s.
-There could be separate “.SHA” files for each components.
-However, I’ve noticed SHA file process for the components like Collection Evaluator and SMS Object replication manager.
-You can verify the respective log files to review status.
+5. Let the site process all the “.SHA” file/s.
+There could be separate “.SHA” files for each component.
+However, I’ve noticed the SHA file process for the components like Collection Evaluator and SMS Object replication manager.
+You can verify the respective log files to review the status.

 Resetting update flags for collection SMSDM005